colorfulsing/spring_standalone/README.md

 ## Use without adding to bundle

-If you don't want Spring-related code checked into your source repository, it's possible to use Spring without adding to your Gemfile.
+If you don't want SpringStandalone-related code checked into your source repository, it's possible to use SpringStandalone without adding to your Gemfile.
-However, using Spring binstubs without adding Spring to the Gemfile is not supported.
+However, using SpringStandalone binstubs without adding SpringStandalone to the Gemfile is not supported.

-To use Spring like this, do a `gem install spring` and then prefix commands with `spring`.
+To use SpringStandalone like this, do a `gem install spring` and then prefix commands with `spring`.
 For example, rather than running `bin/rake -T`, you'd run `spring rake -T`.

-## Temporarily disabling Spring
+## Temporarily disabling SpringStandalone

-If you're using Spring binstubs, but temporarily don't want commands to run through Spring, set the `DISABLE_SPRING` environment variable.
+If you're using SpringStandalone binstubs, but temporarily don't want commands to run through SpringStandalone, set the `DISABLE_SPRING` environment variable.

 ## Class reloading

-Spring uses Rails' class reloading mechanism (`ActiveSupport::Dependencies`) to keep your code up to date between test runs.
+SpringStandalone uses Rails' class reloading mechanism (`ActiveSupport::Dependencies`) to keep your code up to date between test runs.
 This is the same mechanism which allows you to see changes during development when you refresh the page.
 However, you may never